cyrusinnovation/lift-skeleton/README.md

 3. To run just the Cucumber tests, again without running the web server, use:

         gradle cucumber

+    You can specify the web browser to use with cucumber too:

+        gradle -Dweb.driver.type="firefox" cucumber

 4. To run Scalastyle, use: